ihassin/centos/README.md

 It will run ```bundle --binstubs``` and call ```bundle exec cucumber --init```.

 From then on, you can start running cukes from that user on the VM.

+# Example ServerSpec

+Please see spec/devops/sample_spec.rb for an example test for Apache.

 # Contributing